Jamaica Bay Wildlife Refuge: History

 Planning of the wildlife refuge started as early as 1938 by New York City Department of Parks and Recreation (NYC Parks) commissioner Robert Moses, who wished to rezone the area around Jamaica Bay to prevent any more industries from being built around it.
 By 1941, Moses planned to convert Jamaica Bay into a 18000 acre recreation center.
 In 1945, he asked the New York City Board of Estimate to transfer control of Jamaica Bay to NYC Parks so he could convert the bay into what The New York Times described as "a haven for wild life and a mecca for fishermen and boating enthusiasts".
 After about twelve years of planning, Moses broke ground on the park in 1950.

 Moses is credited for introducing the idea of creating nonindigenous freshwater ponds on each side of the refuge.
 Having freshwater ponds in proximity of the bay's saltwater marshland would attract more varieties of wildlife.
 About 84,000 workers were employed for the development of the park.

 Early years

 The first phase of the project was completed in 1953, and Herbert Johnson was appointed as the refuge's first superintendent.
 The site quickly became a haven for waterfowl and other birds; 208 species of birds were identified in the park's first five years.
 The refuge attracted species such as black skimmers and snowy egrets, which had not been seen in the New York City area in several decades.
-Other wildlife such as black bears, coyotes, elk, and even wolves could be found in the park during the early years.
+Other wildlife such as black bears, coyotes, elk, and even eastern wolves could be found in the park during the early years.
 Many birdwatchers had begun visiting the park by the late 1950s.

 Control of the site passed in 1972 to the National Park Service, which administers the refuge as part of the Gateway National Recreation Area.